When it comes to tongues, Mochi “Mo” Rickert, a female St Bernard from South Dakota, USA, has the competition licked.

 A vet measured Mo's tongue in 2016 and found it was 18.58 cm (7.3 in) - the equivalent of two-and-a-half Jenga blocks in a row.

-The incredible canine has entered our all-new Amazing Animals book with the title Longest tongue on a dog (current).
+The incredible canine has achieved the title Longest tongue on a dog (current).
 Go Mochi!

 The couple got their extraordinary, peanut-butter-loving pooch from Big Dogs Huge Paws rescue home when she was two years old.

 “With this record, we hope to bring attention to how much joy rescued animals can bring to their new family,” said owner Carla.

 “Mo is resilient, comical, loving and eternally grateful and loyal to us – her forever family.
 This once abused and neglected pup has taught us that it’s okay to be different.
 We are proud of her unique feature.”